DITAWriter/LwDITA_Code_Samples/TRS-80 Expansion Module (MDITA Expanded - With Keys)/parts.md

 ---
 id: parts
-shortdesc: The individual parts and corresponding part numbers that describe the full set of peripheral devices available for the <span data-keyref="computer_model" /> computer.
+shortdesc: The individual parts and corresponding part numbers that describe the full set of peripheral devices available for the [computer_model] computer.
 Useful if you ever need to order a new or replacement part from Tandy.
 author: Sheri Alvarez
 ---